jetbrains-academy/kotlin-onboarding-object-oriented-programming/codenamesServer/codenamesServerCardData/task.md

 <div class="hint" title="I press Check and see a compilation error">

-  If you have a compilation error, and you have not solved this step yet, please solve the task and try again.
+  If you have a compilation error and you have not solved this step yet, please solve the task and try again.
-  It is expected behavior since the code requires the value class `WordCardData`, but it does not exist.
+  It is expected behavior, since the code requires the value class `WordCardData`, but it does not exist.
 </div>

 If you have any difficulties, **hints will help you solve this task**.